Big Show: ECW World Heavyweight Champion (2006–2007)

 At WWE vs. ECW Head-to-Head on June 7, Big Show joined the newly debuted ECW brand as he removed his Raw shirt to reveal an ECW shirt during a twenty-man battle royal including members of the Raw and SmackDown! rosters against members of the ECW roster, which he won by last eliminating Randy Orton.
 Big Show then appeared at ECW One Night Stand on June 11, attacking Tajiri, Super Crazy and The Full Blooded Italians after their tag team match.

 On the July 4 episode of ECW, Big Show defeated Rob Van Dam to win the ECW World Heavyweight Championship with the assistance of ECW's Representative Paul Heyman, who declined to make the three-count for Van Dam after he performed the Five Star Frog Splash on Big Show.
 Heyman then instructed Big Show to chokeslam Van Dam onto a chair before making the three-count so Big Show won the title, making him the first non-ECW Original to hold it.
 The fans almost rioted when Big Show won the title, throwing drinks and empty cups into the ring as Heyman and Big Show celebrated, turning heel in the process.
 The victory made him the first ever professional wrestler to hold the WWE Championship, WCW World Heavyweight Championship and ECW World Heavyweight Championship.
-He made his first successful defense against Ric Flair on the July 11 episode of ECW.
+Big Show made his first successful defense against Ric Flair on the July 11 episode of ECW.
 Big Show lost to The Undertaker at The Great American Bash on July 23 in the first ever Punjabi Prison match, replacing The Great Khali, who was removed by SmackDown!
 General Manager Theodore Long and replaced with Big Show as punishment for an attack on The Undertaker shortly before the match.
-He defeated Kane to retain the now renamed ECW World Championship two nights later on ECW.
-He also had a brief feud with Sabu, whom he defeated at SummerSlam on August 20 to retain the ECW World Championship.
+Big Show defeated Kane to retain the now renamed ECW World Championship two nights later on ECW.
+Big Show also had a brief feud with Sabu, whom he defeated at SummerSlam on August 20 to retain the ECW World Championship.
 Also at SummerSlam, Big Show was one of the "resources" used by Vince and Shane McMahon in their match against D-Generation X (DX).
-He teamed with Vince and Shane against Triple H and Shawn Michaels in a 3-on-2 handicap Hell in a Cell match at Unforgiven on September 17, which was won by DX.
+Big Show teamed with Vince and Shane against Triple H and Shawn Michaels in a 3-on-2 handicap Hell in a Cell match at Unforgiven on September 17, which was won by DX.
 During the match, DX shoved Vince's head up Big Show's buttocks in a mockery of Vince's Kiss My Ass Club.